crash8229/qtpy_led/README.md

-# pyqt_led
+# qtpy_led
-Simple LED widget for PyQt5.
+Simple LED widget for QtPy.
+Forked from [pyqt_led](https://github.com/Neur1n/pyqt_led) by Neur1n and modified to work with QtPy.

 ![on](./screenshots/on.png)
 ![off](./screenshots/off.png)